Frequently Asked Questions

 Yes, there is street parking along Olinda Trail, 209th Street, and Oakhill Road.

 Absolutely!
-Although Gammelgarden does not have a bike rack, across the street at the Scandia Community Center there is a bike rack.
+Although Gammelgården does not have a bike rack, across the street at the Scandia Community Center there is a bike rack.

 After your visit to the museum, we encourage you to check out the two BIKE ROUTES that pass by the museum: Dala Horse Route (15 miles) and Sand Lake Route (7 miles).

-Unfortunately, there are no public bus lines or trains that come to Scandia or near Gammelgarden.
+Unfortunately, there are no public bus lines or trains that come to Scandia or near Gammelgården.

-At this time, Gammelgarden does not have electric vehicle chargers.
+At this time, Gammelgården does not have electric vehicle chargers.

-The museum’s Valkommen Hus – which includes the Butik (gift shop) and passage room (classroom with themed displays and artifacts) – all are accessible to visitors using strollers, scooters, walkers, wheelchairs, and mobility devices.
+The museum’s Välkommen Hus – which includes the Butik (Gift Shop) and passage room (classroom with themed displays and artifacts) – all are accessible to visitors using strollers, scooters, walkers, wheelchairs, and mobility devices.
 There is an elevator available to visitors in this building.

 Although the exterior doors of all the buildings do not have a button to open them, a museum staff person or volunteer will be happy to assist all visitors so they have access to the buildings.

-The Valkommen Hus can be chilly in the winter (about 65-70 degrees F).
+The Välkommen Hus can be chilly in the winter (about 65-70 degrees F).
 Some visitors do need a sweater while in the building.
 During May, September, and October, the weather can be unpredictable.
 Having a sweater or light jacket may be good to bring in the event the temperature is on the cool side and it’s windy.

-Yes, there is a restroom for family use on the upper level of the Valkommen Hus.
+Yes, there is a restroom for family use on the upper level of the Välkommen Hus.

 You’re welcome to bring your own food and non-alcoholic drinks, but please enjoy them in designated areas.
 Picnicking is welcome on the grounds.